cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-pipelines.rst

 The first three are required, while the ``__ui__`` is optional.
 It is added by the CDAP Application Studio to store the display of the pipeline in the UI.
-The format of the ``__ui__`` object is not described here, as it is internal to the CDAP Application Studio UI and subject to change.
+The format of the ``__ui__`` object is not described here, as it is internal to the CDAP Studio UI and subject to change.

 Example (in JSON format):